AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/slides.md

 ### Downstream blackbox

 A user could provide a complete reference pangenome and (short) reads.

-And then
+. . .
+Inside a black box, we can then run

  - `vg haplotype`
  - `vg giraffe`